RetroDECK/ES-DE/THEMES-DEV.md

     - `never` - Don't set element as stationary during any transitions.
     - Default is `never`
 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. any `imageType`, `gameselector` and `default` properties will be ignored.
+This is true even if the property does not point to an existing video file.
+As well, when defining this for the gamelist view the video will not immediately restart when navigating between games.
 * `default` - type: PATH
     - Path to a default video file.
 The default video will be played when the selected game does not have a video.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 Takes precedence over `defaultImage`.
 * `defaultImage` - type: PATH